Education: AM2 Montessori Eligibility and Prerequisite Requirements

 Please read the application instructions below before completing the online application at the bottom of this page.

-The application deadlines for the AM2 program are May 1 (summer) and January 1 (spring).
+The priority application deadlines for the AM2 program are May 1 (summer) and January 1 (spring).
+Applications will be accepted after these dates on a space-available basis.
 Applicants should submit all required materials at least four weeks in advance of the deadline; this allows enough time for the Admission Committee to complete the review process and notify accepted students so they can make travel arrangements for the required on-campus orientation.

 Prepare a personal essay that demonstrates written communication skills and clarifies your purpose in pursuing this graduate Montessori program.
 Please address the following in your essay: